 COABC Accreditation Board

-The COABC Accreditation Board, operating independently from the COABC Board, oversees both regional and iso accreditation.
+The COABC Accreditation Board, operating independently from the COABC Board of Directors, oversees both Regional and COR accreditation.